 In this episode Professor Thurman discusses how to deepen our mental realism about what we are, what our inner world & processes are by applying the famous Buddhist Eightfold Path.
 There is a great difference between Buddhist psychology and Western psychology (not a religious difference, but a scientific one).
 Buddhist psychology does not accept that you have to be unconscious, and that you are going to be driven forever by unconsciousness drives and energies.
 Although the ordinary, habitual, instinctual driven person is driven by a huge unconscious, and Freud made a great discovery about it, yet we can become conscious of our unconscious.
 That’s what mindfulness is about.
 In this way, the Eightfold Path offers us instruments in how to gain freedom in our inner processes, rather than being driven by the unconscious — in other words, how to be a master of all energies that we are enfolded with.

 This episode was recorded on January 3, 2015 at the “New Year’s Yoga & Meditation Retreat” at Menla Mountain Retreat, taught by Sharon Salzberg, Robert Thurman, Carolyn Christie, & Brooke Myers.

-The “Force for Good” Course, which Professor Thurman talks about in the end of this podcast, is available as a Livestream Talk Series with Q & A. You can find the full course information here: http://tibethouse.us/event/h-h-dalai-lamaining-marathon/2016-01-13/
+The “Force for Good” Course, which Professor Thurman discussed in the end of the podcast, is available as a Livestream Talk Series with Q & A.

 The New York Times calls him “America’s number one Buddhist.”
 He is the co-founder of Tibet House New York, was the first American Tibetan Buddhist monk, and has shared a thirty-five-year friendship with the Dalai …